The impact of weather and climate on the energy network

-The Met Office will discuss and demonstrate its bespoke consultancy services and innovative solutions for the low carbon sector at the Low Carbon Networks (LCN) Fund Conference, to help the industry understand the significant impact of weather conditions on the energy network.
+The Met Office will discuss and demonstrate its Industry services and innovative solutions for the low carbon sector at the Low Carbon Networks (LCN) Fund Conference, to help the industry understand the significant impact of weather conditions on the Energy.

 The energy network is sensitive to weather conditions - particularly temperature and wind.
 The Met Office's services are designed to provide a detailed risk analysis of these impacts, so networks can model renewable energy supply, weather related customer demand and future impacts on the network.